mike-solomon/mike-solomon.github.io/_posts/2021-03-11-why-i-switched-to-anki-from-quizlet.md

 Right away that filtered out Quizlet and Mochi for me - so it came down to Kitsun or Anki.
 Even though Kitsun had a slightly better UI, I found it actually much harder to get used to.
 While Anki was ugly - it was consistent and I felt like I could get into a better flow with it.
+I kept expecting Kitsun to be better because of the UI so even though it was so similar to Anki - it made me more frustrated because of that lol.
 Furthermore, Anki has better community support and is significantly cheaper.

 I think Kitsun could definitely improve over time but, for now, I'm going to stick